 - Go to the rear of the vehicle.
 Place the boot center cover along the trunk lid opening.
-Align one snap to snap ball stud and push forward.
-Repeat for other snap. - 12.
+Align one snap on the corner of the boot to the ball stud and push forward.
+Repeat for other snap. - 7.
 Close the trunk lid. - Raise the rear seatback to the up position.
 Push the seat back to make sure it is latched.